cyroxx/SAR-Client/docu/handbook.md

 If no login is shown, check, if you are still logged in.
 Log out and log in again.
 3. Window SETTINGS opens again: push close

-# Cases
+# Cases - see seperate file cases.md

-###Case Stati
-  - Need Help
-  - Possible Case
-  - Attended
-  - Rescued
-  - Closed

-# Create a case
-# Update a case

 # Map